 Legal Framework of Our Work

-This English translation is only intended to help people who are not fluent in German to better understand the legal basis of the Women’s Office and their rights to equality and non-discrimination.
-Any discrepancies or differences that may arise in the translations of the official German versions of these materials are not binding and have no legal standing.
+This English translation is only intended to help non-German speakers better understand their rights to equality and non-discrimination, as well as the legal basis of the position of Women’s Representatives.
+Any discrepancies or differences that may arise in this translation of the official German version of these materials are not binding and have no legal standing.

-The job of the Women’s Representatives at universities is fundamentally based on Section 3 of the Basic Law of the Federal Republic of Germany (in German).
+The job of the Women’s Representatives at universities is fundamentally based on Section 3 of the Basic Law of the Federal Republic of Germany.
 More specifically, the Women’s Representatives of the University of Bamberg are regulated by university legislation, the constitution of the University of Bamberg, and additional guidelines of the university.

 Excerpts from the Framework Act for Higher Education